wjakob/nanobind/docs/exchanging.rst

     - ``#include <nanobind/make_iterator.h>``
       (:ref:`docs <iterator_bindings>`)
   * - Other types
-    - See the :ref:`next section <bindings>`.
+    - See the previous example on :ref:`binding custom types <binding_types>`.

 In general, you will need to write the binding code yourself.
-The :ref:`next section <bindings>` explains how to do this for your own types.
+The previous section on :ref:`binding custom types <binding_types>` showed an example of such a type binding.

 .. _wrappers: